Disney ESPN $50 Million YouTube TV and DirecTV Stream Antitrust Class Action Settlement 2026

 Do I Qualify?

-You likely qualify if you paid for a YouTube TV subscription or a DirecTV streaming subscription at any point between April 1, 2019 and whenever the court approves this settlement.
+You likely qualify if you paid for a YouTube TV subscription or a DirecTV streaming subscription at any point between April 1, 2019 and March 31, 2026 — the class period set by the court's preliminary approval order.
 It does not matter if you canceled.
 It does not matter how long you were subscribed.
 If you paid for even one month of either service during that window, you are a potential class member.
 The DirecTV streaming class includes subscriptions sold under any of the service's names over the years: DirecTV Stream, DirecTV Now, or AT&T TV Now.
 You may qualify for one or both classes if you subscribed to both services at different times.

 How Much Money Will I Get?